N-Haitu31/holbertonschool-low_level_programming/hello_world/README.md

 5-printf.c : C program prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

 6-size.c : C program that prints the size of various types on the computer it is compiled and run on.

+7. What happens when you type gcc main.c

+100-intel : script that generates the assembly code (Intel syntax) of a C code and save it in an output file.